 Best Effect Pedals For Les Paul playing The Blues

-What do we consider the best effect Pedals For Les Paul playing The Blues?
-Using effects can give your guitar a sound that’s not available through the amp itself.
+What are the best Effect Pedals For Les Paul playing The Blues?
+Effects can give your guitar an unavailable sound through the amp itself.
 For example, the Octavia pedal, developed by Roger Mayer for Jimi Hendrix in 1967, produces a doubling effect an octave above the fundamental note.
 Similarly, the phaser pedal is a low-frequency oscillator that mixes your guitar signal with a delayed signal.

 Overdrive is considered the quintessential blues effect.
 Ideally, an overdrive pedal should be placed after a wah or modulation pedal.
 The pedal can also add a bit of gain to an already overdriven sound.

-There are several other pedals used in the blues genre, such as the fuzz pedal.
+Several other pedals are used in the blues genre, such as the fuzz pedal.
 Fuzz pedals produce a different sound, which adds a harmonic layer to your licks.
 The fuzz pedal is not a new concept, but it has been popularized by modern blues players such as Jack White.

 The Octavia pedal, invented by Roger Mayer in 1967, is a bit dirty sounding.
-It’s similar to the ring modulator, but it’s got a real-life application.
-In fact, it’s been a staple of the music of many greats.
+It’s similar to the ring modulator but has a real-life application.
+It’s been a staple of the music of many greats.
 For example, you may have heard it on Purple Haze on Are You Experienced?
 It’s also the name of a book written by Clapton.

 The Ibanez Tube Screamer is a classic blues pedal.
 It recreates the sound of an overdriven tube amp.
 The pedal is compact, measuring 4 x 6 x 3 inches.
 Its circuitry is based on the original circuitry, which makes it one of the best blues pedals on the market.